compnerd/swift-win32/README.md

 ## Building

-This requires the latest Swift snapshot.
+This project requires the latest Swift snapshot (October 24, 2020 or newer).
 You can use the the snapshot binaries from [swift.org](https://swift.org/download/) or download the nightly build from [Azure](https://dev.azure.com/compnerd/swift-build).

+### Recommended (CMake)

 The following example session shows how to build with CMake 3.16 or newer.